310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 On top of that, the rewritten content was precisely the kind of thing that would cause Kanzaki-kun to act recklessly.

-In other words… It's possible that someone in the upper management of ES, who knows us well and can even interfere with messages in HoldHands, attacked us with malicious intent.
+In other words… It’s possible that someone in the upper management of ES, who knows us well and can even interfere with messages in HoldHands, attacked us with malicious intent.
 {% endbubble %}

 {% bubble Kanata curious %}